harisuru/blockchain-sample/README.md

-# blockchain-sample
+# This is a Personal sample project to demonstrate a usecase for Eterium Blockchain ecosystem using different technologies.

-This repository contains a personal sample project
+I have noted down the steps which i am performing while doing this project.